keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 ## Deploy the regular carts version

-1. Use the Keptn CLI to send a new version of the *carts* artifact, which does **not** contain any slowdown.
+1. Use the Keptn CLI to send a new version of the *carts* artifact, which does **not** contain any slowdown:

    ```console
    keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.10.3
    ```

-    This automatically changes the configuration of the service and automatically triggers the deployment.
-In this case, the quality gate is passed and the service gets deployed in the *production* namespace.

 1. To verify the deployment in *production*, open a browser an navigate to `http://carts.sockshop-production.YOUR.DOMAIN`.
 As a result, you see `Version: v3`.